What is my PIN?

 How do I log onto my library account?

 From the main library webpage, click on the word Catalog in the sidebar on the left.
-On the page that loads, click on the My Account tab.
-It is the third tab from the left, preceded by Home and then Search.
-On the My Account page, you will need to input your library barcode and your PIN.
+On the page that loads, click on "Login," located on the top right part of the page.
+In the box that pops up, you will need to input your library barcode and your PIN.

 Your library barcode begins 2296400 and you will need to type in all the numbers with no spaces.